- Federal Pell Grant

 If you do not fulfill the required teaching service obligation, your TEACH Grant(s) will be converted into Unsubsidized Direct Stafford Loans(s) that must be repaid with interest accrued from the original award date.
 Once a TEACH Grant has been converted to a Direct Unsubsidized Stafford loan it cannot be changed back into a grant.

-The policy of the UTSA Office of Student Financial Aid is to award students receiving stipends and fellowships the maximum amount based on regulations.
-Undergraduate students receiving stipend amounts and scholarships that are eligible for PELL will be awarded the maximum PELL grant plus scholarship/stipend funds not to exceed the normal cost of attendance specified by the OSFA (PELL grant will be stacked on top of stipend/scholarship amount).
+The policy of the UTSA Office of Student Financial Aid and Enrollment Services is to award students receiving stipends and fellowships the maximum amount based on regulations.
+Undergraduate students receiving stipend amounts and scholarships that are eligible for PELL will be awarded the maximum PELL grant plus scholarship/stipend funds not to exceed the normal cost of attendance specified by the SFAES (PELL grant will be stacked on top of stipend/scholarship amount).
 All other federal and/or state aid in combination with the stipend/scholarship cannot exceed the total cost of attendance.

 Graduate students receiving stipends/fellowship/scholarships can receive other federal and state aid in combination with the stipend/fellowship/scholarship provided the total amount awarded in federal/state and stipend/fellowship/scholarship does not exceed the designated cost of attendance.

 The Top 10% Scholarship is awarded to students who graduate in the top 10 percent of their high school class.
-Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15, 2013 and have financial need may be eligible to receive up to $1,500 if they enroll full time in a Texas public college or university during the Fall 2013 semester.
-Students who submit their FAFSA after March 15 will be awarded until available funds have been spent.
-Funds will only be available until August 31, 2013.
+Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15, 2014 and have financial need may be eligible to receive up to $600 for the initial year if they enroll full time in a Texas public college or university during the Fall 2014 semester.

 Who can apply?
 Students who are initially awarded must: